dell/omnia/docs/source/InstallationGuides/InstallingProvisionTool/DiscoveryMechanisms/mappingfile.rst

 .. caution::
     * ``admin_nic_subnet``, ``ib_nic_subnet`` and ``bmc_nic_subnet`` should have the same subnet mask (Omnia only supports /16 subnet masks currently).
     * Do not remove or comment any lines in the ``input/provision_config.yml`` file.
+    * Irrespective of the Rocky OS ISO, provision OS version or any other input, all Rocky compute nodes will be upgraded to run the latest version of Rocky available.

 .. csv-table:: Parameters
    :file: ../../../Tables/mapping.csv